Written by Adele Saccarelli-Cavallaro, Founder/CEO of Teamwork Wins

 So I discovered a useful coping skill to get by.
 Not necessarily a healthy skill, but it was a functional skill.
 I developed a connection with all my teachers.
 I knew everything about them: what made them tick, how they wanted things to look in their mind or in their issues, their weaknesses and strengths, what type of people they liked or disliked, and what made them comfortable.

-If I got all this right, maybe, just maybe, they would give me a break on keeping up with the others academically and getting good grades.
+If my teachers liked me, then maybe, just maybe, they would give me a break, academically and give me passing grades.
 If you asked them today what they remember about me, they would probably say “She’s a great girl, inquisitive, with such perseverance.
 She was enthusiastic about learning, but always struggled with the testing.”
 I attempted to express myself in regards to my needs, but I was not very smooth in my communication, so I made up for it in my personality.

 Starting classes in the fall did not look possible.